chloeazehr/CRDDS-Data-Bootcamp-Chloe-Zehr/README.md

 ---

+## Additional Resources:
+The digital ecosystem [Black Beyond Data](https://www.lifexcode.org/bbd) highlights some of the critical current conversations surrounding Black historical and modern data.
+This resource as well as the body of interdisciplinary projects and labs hosted by [LifexCode](https://www.lifexcode.org/) offer new insights into how scholars, humanists, policy-makers, medical professionals, coders, and more are reckoning with data and digital humanities.

+---

 ## Acknowledgments
 A special thanks to the team at CU Boulder’s CRDDS for their excellent guidance and support throughout this project.